The Spirit of '17: Plot

 As described in a film magazine, when the American Civil War veterans staying at an old soldiers' home in a small town hear that young men are not volunteering for military service, they attempt to enlist but are rejected, much to the amusement of some idle young rich men.
-This includes Randall Lee (Dearholt), whose father Thomas Lee (Burton) owns large mining interests such as the local Top Copper mine.
-Davy Glidden (Pickford), a boy scout whose father Adjutant Glidden (Geldart) is in charge of the old soldiers' home, wants to serve but is too young to join the army.
-While on a secret investigation, Davy overhears two German spies, Carl Bender (Farley) and Frank Schmale (Hastings), planning to cripple the Lee mine and take a large amount of its product back to their native land.
+This includes Randall Lee, whose father Thomas Lee owns large mining interests such as the local Top Copper mine.
+Davy Glidden, a boy scout whose father Adjutant Glidden is in charge of the old soldiers' home, wants to serve but is too young to join the army.
+While on a secret investigation, Davy overhears two German spies, Carl Bender and Frank Schmale, planning to cripple the Lee mine and take a large amount of its product back to their native land.
 With the assistance of men from the old soldiers' home, the spies are rounded up and brought before the laboring men of the mine before they can do any damage and the Edwards family, who had been visiting the Lee's, are saved.
-Davy believes that he is in love with the Edwards' daughter Flora (MacDonald), although she is several years older than him.
+Davy believes that he is in love with the Edwards' daughter Flora, although she is several years older than him.
 Randall sees the bravery of Davy and the veterans of the old soldiers' home and, ashamed of himself, enlists.